top of page

 CAT Control Splash.JPG

-CAT Control or Rig Control is a generic term used to describe how your personal computer can remotely control the frequency and modes of your transceiver.
+CAT Control or Rig Control is a generic term used to describe how your PC can remotely control the frequency and modes of your transceiver.
 The CAT commands (in general) are bi-directional but some very early transceivers could only receive commands from the PC.

 As time has gone by, the CAT control feature set of transceivers have become more sophisticated allowing functions such as Tx/Rx switching, filter selection, memory management and much more.